 We present a 52-year-old female who had undergone total abdominal hysterectomy for endometrial stromal cell sarcoma.
 Four years later, she underwent laparoscopic resection of recurrence invading the left pelvic wall.
-One week post-operatively, she presented with exsanguinating hemorrhage and was taken for an urgent open exploration where the source of the bleeding was found to be from the left internal iliac vein.
-Furthermore, it was discovered that she had necrosis of the distal two-thirds of the left ureter in addition to a 4cm cystotomy in the left bladder wall.
+One week postoperatively, she presented with exsanguinating hemorrhage and was taken for an urgent open exploration, where the source of the bleeding was found to be from the left internal iliac vein.
+Furthermore, it was discovered that she had necrosis of the distal two-thirds of the left ureter in addition to a 4 cm cystotomy in the left bladder wall.
 The general surgeon resected the necrotic rectum and created an end sigmoid colostomy.
-Due to a hostile abdomen and hemodynamic instability (6 units of PRBC for an estimated blood loss of 1.5L), the decision was made to tie the ureter and insert a nephrostomy tube post-operatively.
-The bladder wall defect was repaired in 2 layers and was confirmed to be water tight.
+Due to a hostile abdomen and hemodynamic instability (six units of PRBC for an estimated blood loss of 1.5 L), the decision was made to tie the ureter and insert a nephrostomy tube postoperatively.
+The bladder wall defect was repaired in two layers and was confirmed to be water-tight.
 The patient recovered well and subsequently underwent resection of lung metastasis without any other sarcoma recurrences.
 Because of the small bladder capacity and necrosis of the distal two-thirds of the left ureter, it was decided that the best option would be to place a subcutaneous pyelovesical bypass graft (DetourTM from Coloplast, Humlebaek, Denmark) to improve her quality of life, since she already had a colostomy in addition to her left nephrostomy.

-Six months following the insertion of the DetourTM device, the patient presented with gross hematuria and recurrent urinary tract infections (UTIs).
-CT scan showed calcifications on the distal silicone tip of the Detour device which was later confirmed with cystoscopy (Figure 1A).
+Six months following the insertion of the Detour device, the patient presented with gross hematuria and recurrent UTIs.
+Computed tomography scan showed calcifications on the distal silicone tip of the Detour device, which was later confirmed with cystoscopy (Fig. 1A).
 There were no other calcifications.
-The encrusted DetourTM was managed cystoscopically by cutting the 2 cm intra-vesical silicone portion of the device in addition to Holmium laser lithotripsy of the intraluminal calcifications with a flexible ureteroscope (Figure 1B).
-Stone analysis revealed calcium phosphate and metabolic stone work-up showed hypercalciuria which was treated with hydrocholorothiazide-amiloride.
+The encrusted Detour was managed cystoscopically by cutting the 2 cm intravesical silicone portion of the device in addition to holmium laser lithotripsy of the intraluminal calcifications with a flexible ureteroscope (Fig. 1B).
+Stone analysis revealed calcium phosphate, and metabolic stone workup showed hypercalciuria, which was treated with hydrocholorothiazide-amiloride.
 The recurrent UTIs were treated with prophylactic nitrofurantoin and mandelamine.
 She had closure of her colostomy and repair of her ventral hernia.

-Four years after resection of the distal tip of the DetourTM device, she presented with encrustations in the proximal tip of the DetourTM device causing hydronephrosis (Figure 1C).
-A second flexible ureteroscopy was performed and intraluminal calcifications were pulverized using Holmium laser leading to successful clearance of the stone burden and reversal of the hydronephrosis (Figure 1D).
+Four years after resection of the distal tip of the Detour device, she presented with encrustations in the proximal tip of the Detour device causing hydronephrosis (Fig. 1C).
+A second flexible ureteroscopy was performed and intraluminal calcifications were pulverized using holmium laser, leading to successful clearance of the stone burden and reversal of the hydronephrosis (Fig. 1D).